-The Toyota Matrix is a compact five-door hatchback that shares many of its components with the popular Toyota Corolla.
-The brand doesn't spend much time marketing the Matrix, which leaves it in the shadows, despite being a practical, reliable and fuel-efficient offering in a growing hatchback segment.
+The Toyota Matrix is a compact five-door hatchback that shares a majority of its components with the Toyota Corolla.
+Although Toyota doesn’t spend much time to market the Matrix, it’s still nonetheless a fuel efficient, reliable, and practical car in the hatchback segment.

 The first generation Matrix, from 2003 through 2008, was launched at the same time as the now-defunct Pontiac Vibe, allowing a Toyota-GM joint venture to produce enough volume between the two cars to make a dedicated production line feasible.
 The second generation Matrix, launched in 2009, had a short-lived Vibe twin, but the General Motors bankruptcy that year killed off the Pontiac brand, and Toyota now builds the Matrix in Ontario, Canada.

 While Ford, Hyundai, Mazda, and Nissan all offer five-door hatchback styles of their compact models, Toyota has never sold the Matrix as a Corolla.
 That's what it is, effectively, though: a tall hatchback Corolla, shorter than the sedan.
 But the Matrix's mix of economy and interior flexibility remains modern, even if the car itself is now dated.

 The second-generation Toyota Matrix was introduced for 2009 with a new look, more standard safety features, and more power than its predecessor.
 The base model continued with a 1.8–liter engine producting 132 horsepower, while new S and XRS variants featured a 158-hp, 2.4-liter engine.
 The most fuel-efficient model was the 1.8-liter model equipped with the standard five-speed manual, though an aging four-speed automatic was also available.
 The manual version returned an EPA-rated 26 mpg in the city and 32 mpg on the highway.